HardisonCo/.github/international/eastern-republic-of-uruguay/uy-health/hms-fld/index.md

 ## Integration Points

-This document outlines how HMS-FLD is integrated with uy_Health systems in Eastern Republic of Uruguay.
+This document outlines how HMS-FLD is integrated with uy-health systems in Eastern Republic of Uruguay.